blues/app-accelerators/36-vending-machine-monitor/README.md

 col 1: Status =   0, Distance =   275 mm, Signal =    287 kcps/
 ```

-With the firmware is running, the next step is to configure the app using environment variables.
+With the firmware running, the next step is to configure the app using environment variables.

 ## Environment Variables